 Pet Clipper Blades and Guards

-Regardless of whether the hair grows curly, wavy or straight, you will need to purchase pet hair clippers for dogs with changeable blades so that they can adjust to different areas of your Fido’s coat.
+Regardless of whether your dog's hair grows curly, wavy or straight, you will need a set of pet clippers with changeable blades so as to adjust to different areas of the dog's coat.

-Most animal clippers come with only one blade, so if you need to purchase additional blades be aware that they are usually sorted by numbers (same as with human clippers).
+Unlike professional clippers, most cheap pet clippers come with only one blade, so if you need to purchase additional blades, know that they're sorted by numbers.
 The lower the number, the less hair you’ll be cutting.
-So, if you have a long-haired dog whose hair you want to leave long, you’ll want to select a blade with a lower number on it.
+If you have a long-haired dog whose hair you want to leave long, select a blade with the lowest number.

-The numbering system for pet hair clippers depends on the brand of your choosing, though all of them are pretty straightforward.
+The numbering system for pet hair clippers depends on the brand, though all of them are pretty straightforward.
 Most also come with instructions and additional information on the packaging that will explain the lengths of each blade and what type of fur it is best suited for.